 You can only imagine the financial, emotional and physical stress this man had to go through because of an avoidable mistake.

 Another serious problem is the issue of X-ray mixing.
 I once watched a full documentary of a hospital that mixed the x-ray result of a patient diagnosed with a broken limb with that of someone with just a sprain.
 The hospital kept treating the person with a broken limb with the medication for a mild sprain. 😐

 Avoid this type of mistake if you want to have a successful hospital.

 Running any business is expensive, but medical practices are more costly than most.

 Because of this, you may look for ways to save money.
 While there are plenty of ideas to choose from, you shouldn’t put off purchasing the essentials.

 There are many tools and supplies you will need to run your practice effectively.
-Not buying these things will only harm your service.
+Not buying high-quality uniforms for nurses will only harm your service.